ok-Alice/pallet-rent/pallets/rent/README.md

 - Automatically process rent payments from the lessee to the lessor.
 - Allow an account to define the rent payment method for a non-fungible asset.
 - Allow an account to rent a non-fungible asset for a specified period of time (in blocks) with optional auto-renewal.
-- Allow an account to destroy a non-fungible asset.
+- Allow an account to burn a non-fungible asset.

 ## Interface

 ### Dispatchables

 - `mint` - Mint a new non-fungible asset.
+- `burn` - Destroy a non-fungible asset (only when there is no lessee - use `set_unrentable` and then `burn`).
 - `set_rentable` - As a lessor, Set a non-fungible asset available for rent.
 - `set_unrentable` - As a lessor, Set a non-fungible asset unavailable for rent.
 - `rent` - As a lessee, Rent a non-fungible asset.